-The purpose of this bulletin is to clarify the application of the Regulations through of the following questions and answers, for the guidance of manufacturers and importers.
+The purpose of this bulletin is to clarify the application of BETS-7 through the following questions and answers, for the guidance of manufacturers and importers.

-1. Q. What are the channel selection requirements of cable compatible TV receivers?
+1. Q. What are the channel selection requirements for digital TV receivers?

-2. Q. What are the channel selection requirements for supplementary TV receiving device?
+2. Q. What are the channel selection requirements for analog TV receivers?

 3. Q. What is considered to be a permanent label or marking?